MARIN COUNTY SCHOOLS OVERVIEW

 A Word About Which Towns Feed Which Public High Schools in Marin County

 In central and southern Marin County (south of San Rafael), there are three public high schools (listed above): Tam, Redwood and Drake, which is how most people refer to them.
+Sir Francis Drake will have a new name soon.
 Transferring between these schools is relatively easy within the district, according to parents with whom I have spoken.
 However it is difficult if not impossible to transfer between those schools and schools farther north in San Rafael and Novato.
 You can read more about open enrollment transfers here.

 Tamalpais High School Attendance Area